Administrative policy regarding staff participation in companies commercializing institutional research

 (12) Student employment with the company.
 Companies in which staff members hold an interest may employ students.
 Prior to such employment, the student, the staff member, the chair of the student’s department, the chair of the graduate studies committee and the company must sign an agreement that clearly sets forth the roles, rights and responsibilities of the respective relationships.

 (13) Contracts unrelated to technology development.
-Companies in which staff hold an interest may enter into agreements with the university unrelated to research or technology development for the purchase, sale or rental of equipment, supplies or services only to the extent not prohibited by Chapter 102., sections 2921.42 and 2921.43 of the Revised Code.
+Companies in which staff hold an interest may enter into agreements with the university unrelated to research or technology development for the purchase, sale or rental of equipment, supplies or services only to the extent not prohibited by Chapter 102., and sections 2921.42 and 2921.43 of the Revised Code.

 (14) Investments by staff not involved with development of the technology.
-Staff who are not directly involved with research and development of technology licensed to a faculty or staff owned start-up company may hold equity interests in that company only to the extent not prohibited by Chapter 102., sections 2321.32 and 2921.43 of the Revised Code.1.4.
+Staff who are not directly involved with research and development of technology licensed to a faculty or staff owned start-up company may hold equity interests in that company only to the extent not prohibited by Chapter 102., and sections 2321.32 and 2921.43 of the Revised Code.1.4.

 (15) Regulatory review boards.
 University regulatory review boards including, for example, IRBs and animal care and use committees, may be utilized for research benefiting a company in which a staff member has an interest only pursuant to university policies.